Usman2661/ExpenseManagerBackend_GraphQL/README.md

 # ExpenseManagerBackend_GraphQL

+- Full Backend GraphQL_API using Apollo, Sequelize ORM, SQL Database, Node.js

-Setup the config.json file in config/config.json with the following structure with the DB credentials {
+- 1. Setup the config.json file in config/config.json with the following structure with the DB credentials {
   "development": {
     "username": "",